 A student 21 years of age or older at time of registration is not required to submit ACT or SAT scores unless that student’s major program requires a certain score on the ACT or SAT for admittance.

 Because of the accelerated pace and unique nature of this program, admission is restricted to those students who are 21 years of age or older with a minimum of two years of full-time work experience.
 In addition, students will be required to meet at least two of the following admission requirements: ACT composite test score of at least 18.
 GPA of at least 2.5 in previous college work (minimum of 12 semester hours).
 Written recommendation from college instructor or employer based on maturity level and fitness for the accelerated format.

 Basically, admission to academic work offered in addition to the regular schedule of classes is the same as regular admission.
-High school graduation, 20 acceptable units, or satisfactory GED scores are necessary if students desire credit.
+High school graduation, 20 acceptable units, or satisfactory State approved High School Equivalency scores are necessary if students desire credit.

-Transcripts of persons earning credit in the day or evening program cannot be forwarded to other institutions until all necessary admission information is recorded properly in the Admissions office.
+Transcripts of persons earning credit in the day or evening program cannot be forwarded to other institutions until all necessary admission information is recorded properly in the Office of Admissions and Records.

 Northwest Mississippi Community College is not an eligible college to complete the required I-20 Form of the Immigration and Naturalization Service for non-immigrant students.
 Consequently, we do not recruit or admit them.
 Any student who is not a United States citizen must present proof that they are a permanent resident of the United States.